-If a board member violates any provision of the Administrative Procedure Manual, the Chair will provide in writing, notice to the member of the violation.
-If the member disagrees with the notice, the board member must provide a reply in writing.
-After giving the board member an opportunity to respond to the notice, the Chair, at his/her discretion may meet in person or discuss by telephone with the board member to discuss the violation.
-The Chair may ask a third person to be present during the meeting.
-If the matter is not resolved at the end of the meeting or it is resolved but the board member continues to violate the procedures in the manual, the Chair may agendize at the next board meeting an item asking for censure of the board member.
+If a Board Member violates any provision of the Administrative Procedure Manual, the President will provide in writing, notice to the member of the violation.
+If the member disagrees with the notice, the Board Member must provide a reply in writing.
+After giving the board member an opportunity to respond to the notice, the President, at their discretion may meet in person or discuss by telephone with the Board Member to discuss the violation.
+The President may ask a third person to be present during the meeting.
+If the matter is not resolved at the end of the meeting or it is resolved but the Board Member continues to violate the procedures in the manual, the President may agendize at the next board meeting an item asking for censure of the Board Member.

-If the violation concerns the Chair's conduct, the Vice-Chair will handle the matter.
+If the violation concerns the President's conduct, the Vice-President will handle the matter.